LinkedSoftwareDependencies/Article-Reproducability/content/components.md

 such that the software configuration can receive a semantic interpretation.

 Although the examples in this article are presented in Turtle syntax, Components.js encourages the use of JSON-LD for compatibility with JSON and the use of shortcuts.
-A general context is defined for the Object-Oriented Components ontology, which is available at [https://linkedsoftwaredependencies.org/contexts/components.jsonld](https://linkedsoftwaredependencies.org/contexts/components.jsonld).
+A general context is defined for the Object-Oriented Components vocabulary, which is available at [https://linkedsoftwaredependencies.org/contexts/components.jsonld](https://linkedsoftwaredependencies.org/contexts/components.jsonld).
 The dereferencaable URI of your module is defined by `@id`, and `requireName` refers to the package (as defined in npm's package.json file).

 ### Describing object mappings